ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Steps to reproduce:**

 1. Click on the "Add Employee" button;
-2. Fill in First name/Last name field with the value "Leo"
+2. Fill in First name field with the value "Leo"
-3. Fill I Last name/First name field with the value "Nell"
+3. Fill in Last name field with the value "Nell"
-4. Fill in Dependents field with the value no number – string or special character
+4. Fill in Dependants field with the value no number – string or special character
 5. Click on the "Add" button

 **Expected result:**

-Validation message occurs explaining that Dependents is a number between 0 and 32;
+Validation message occurs explaining that Dependants is a number between 0 and 32;

 **Actual result:**